Interstate 805: Expansion

 Two years later, construction began on two auxiliary lanes on I-805 southbound from SR 54 to Bonita Road, to improve traffic flow at the SR 54 interchange.
 In 2010, Caltrans proposed adding high-occupancy toll express lanes between SR 15 and East Palomar Street in Chula Vista.
 The California Transportation Commission (CTC) awarded $100 million for the work in June 2011, which would be split into two phases at the interchange with SR 54.
 Work is also underway to add two HOV lanes between SR 52 and Mira Mesa Boulevard; this project also received $59.5 million from the CTC in September 2011.
 Meanwhile, SANDAG made arrangements to purchase the SR 125 toll road and reduce the tolls, which was hoped to encourage commuters to take that road instead of I-805 and reduce congestion; this would then enable Caltrans to construct two managed lanes instead of the original four.

-In February 2013, construction began on the northern HOV lanes; the project is expected to cost $86 million.
+In February 2013, construction began on the northern HOV lanes; the project came at a cost $86 million.
 By May, construction on the Palomar Street direct access ramps had begun, and the Carroll Canyon Road ramps were almost finished.
-The northern project was completed in 2015, and the southern express lanes opened in March 2014 at a cost of $1.4 billion, with an option to expand them into two lanes in each direction, and a proposed direct ramp to the express lanes.
+The northern project was completed in 2015, and the southern HOV lanes opened in March 2014 at a cost of $1.4 billion, with an option to expand them into two lanes in each direction, and a proposed direct ramp to the express lanes.
 A 2012 Caltrans report proposed adding four managed lanes along the entire length of the highway.
-Construction on HOV lanes from SR 905 to SR 15 began in 2016.
+The northern section carpool lanes are a continuation of the ones from Interstate 5 at the Sorrento Valley interchange and continue to Governor Drive.
+The southern section carpool lanes exist from SR 94 and Palomar Street.
+Plans exist to construct the 11-mile gap between SR 94 and Governor Drive have been put on hold until there are enough funds to widen the freeway and replace any necessary overpasses.
+In 2016, a half-cent sales tax was imposed to eventually pay for the construction of this gap.